ifindu19/MNJScript/README.md

 Find it out yourself

 ## Extra notes
 As of now, MNJScript is in early alpha with version 0.0.3 being the 1st version.
-This means there are alot of bugs, and it will probably be hard to write any programs with this.
+This means there are alot of bugs.
+I can verify it works both on Windows and macOS, with it being developed on macOS.